IntelSmartEdge/docs/experience-kits/provisioning/provisioning_pwek.md

 Three statuses are possible:
 - `in progress` - deployment is in progress
-- `deployed` - deployment was successful - Developer Experience Kit cluster is ready
+- `deployed` - deployment was successful - Private Wireless Experience Kit cluster is ready
 - `failed` - error occurred during the deployment

 Check the installation logs by running the following command: